Matt Platts

 Click to play: Version 2.0 (2016 rewrite) | Original game from 1999

-Javascript was not written as a gaming language per-se.
-But of course, it didn't stop people.
-Towards the end of the late '90s the web was awash with games, mainly written in flash which provided it's own scripting language and games could easily be embedded into a web page.
+I was a huge fan of pacman when I was a child in the '80s, to the point that as soon as I first got a computer as a child, the first thing I tried to do was work out how it was written.
+I had made an attempt at writing it back then, running out of memory on a 1k ZX81 pretty quickly, later attempting it on an Oric-1 machine.
+Fast forward to the end of the late '90s and the web was awash with games, mainly written in flash which provided it's own scripting language and games could easily be embedded into a web page.
 Javascript games were more of a rarity, bar the sadly defunct (and utterly brilliant) Javascript-games.org run by a certain Scott Porter (where is he now?), who even wrote his own 'gamelib' library for games writing.
 It was in fact on discovering this site that I realised that javascript was much more than a language for creating mouseovers and news tickers.
 I was pretty new to the web at the time, but it set some bells ringing in my head.

 The beginnings

-Still struggling to understand the principles of OO, and indeed much of the language, one of the first things I did for fun (and also as a learning exercise) when I started learning javascript back in 1999 was to write a game of Pacman.
-I had no idea how to do it, but that wasn't going to stop me, and it was very much a trial and error approach.
+Still struggling to understand the principles of OO, one of the first things I did when I started learning javascript back in 1999 was to write a game of Pacman.
+I had no idea back then how to do it, but that wasn't going to stop me, and at first it was very much a trial and error approach.
 You can find it together with some 2016 improvements in the links above, and it remains dotted around the internet on several other sites too.

-The game logic is based on something I wrote on an Oric 1 home computer in BASIC when I was about 12 (itself inspired by experiments on a Sinclair ZX81 which my dad had bought in kit form a couple of years previously), and having swiftly realised that javascript wasn't actually so different, it just had to be done.
+Importantly for me, the game logic is based on what I wrote on that Oric 1 home computer in BASIC when I was about 12 (itself inspired by experiments on a Sinclair ZX81 which my dad had bought in kit form a couple of years previously), and having swiftly realised that javascript wasn't actually so different, it just had to be done.
 And it had to be done as close to the early version as I could manage.
 I think my younger self would have liked that, and when time travel is invented I'll be sure to turn up with a copy..

-The original game was based around a 2d array containing information on possible moves and whether there is a pill in that cell or not.
-Javascript didn't support multidimensional arrays, so I had to improvise.
-I hadn't quite got my head round putting arrays in arrays just yet, but after a bit of research I discovered objects (yes, this was the start of OO for me!), and finished up with an array of data which was used to create various objects - in this case the instances were named after how many pixels down the screen each row was and the properties were columns named after how many pixels accross the screen the column was - essentially mimicing my earlier home computer experiments, albeit in a somewhat convoluted form.
-So, these essentially mapped to actual pixels on the screen.
-By mapping the co-ordinates of my pacman onto the objects I was able to access the data of possible moves and thus create the game of pacman according to my original ideas in pure javascript.
-The maze however was a graphic, in fact a series of graphics for different levels, put together in photoshop, and the occasional small overlap between the sprites and the walls didn't really matter too much.
+The original game written in Basic was based around a 2d array containing information on possible moves and whether there is a pill in that cell or not.
+Javascript didn't support multidimensional arrays - a fact that I still find mind boggling - how did a ZX81 with 1K of memory support these in 1981 - yet nearly 20 years later Javascript did not?
+So I had to improvise.
+I hadn't quite got my head round putting arrays in arrays just yet, but after a bit of research I discovered objects (yes, this was the start of OO for me!), and finished up with an array of data which was used to create various objects - in this case the instances were named after how many pixels down the screen each row was and the properties were columns named after how many pixels accross the screen the column was - essentially mimicing my earlier home computer experiments where the array corresponded to not a pixel, but a 'block' on the screen which one character would take up.
+By mapping the co-ordinates of my pacman onto the objects I was able to access the data of possible moves and thus create the game of pacman according to my original ideas in Basic but in pure javascript.
+The original maze from the 1999 version was a graphic, in fact a series of graphics for different levels, put together in photoshop, and the occasional small overlap between the sprites and the walls didn't really matter too much.

 Hidden complexities

 Programming the logic for the ghosts again was fun.
 I didn't want to just recreate the original game (read as "I had no idea how to create the original game!") and wanted to see what I could come up with.
 The result was that they made decisions randomly at junctions, however if you are actually in line of sight they will change direction and move towards you at any point there is no wall between you and them.
 This was fairly simple traversal of the arrays through the x and y axes at each co-ordinate where a ghost was.
 If you had eaten a 'powerpill' they would do the opposite - at least 1999 version they would try and move in any way other than towards you - whether or not it is possible.
-The result of this is it slows them down - if they can't make that move then they don't.
-This gives you a chance to catch up with them.
+The result of this was that it slowed them down - if they can't make that move then they don't and wait for the main game loop to iterate before trying again.
+This I discoverd gave pacman a chance to catch up with them.
 This was a decision made because of the speed issue - running the game in a single loop meant everything moved at the same speed and you couldn't ever catch them.
 I did experiment with two game loops - one for you and one for the ghosts, and switching the loop speeds as and when a powerpill was eaten.
 I had lots of interesting effects out of this and some were really a lot of fun to play, but I found that I was coming up against the computer processing speed.
 I discovered this when I sent the game to someone with a far higher powered computer than mine and the whole thing ran so fast that I never had a chance to do anything before getting eaten!
-Well, the solution that I actually went with was pretty hacky to say the least - essentially it was turning a bug into a feature - but I was extremely pleased with it at the time - it got round the processor speed issue, and it seemed to give the most playable experience and somehow added to the game.
+Well, the solution that I actually went with was pretty hacky to say the least - essentially it was turning a bug into a feature - but I was extremely pleased with it at the time - it got round the processor speed issue, and it seemed to give the most playable experience and somehow added to the game as it was back then.

 2009 updates

-In 2009, the game forgotten about, somebody tracked me down (I have no idea how!) asking if I was the chap that wrote this particular game he'd found and could he have a copy for his pacman game archive.
-Digging it out I discovered it didn't work in Chrome or Firefox, but fixed that up, made a few minor improvements including getting rid of alert boxes between lives and added in shiny new divs(!), and new slightly better ghost images (which I blatantly but respectfully stole of some web site somewhere..)
+In 2009, the game forgotten about, somebody tracked me down asking if I was the chap that wrote this particular game he'd found and could he have a copy for his pacman game archive.
+Digging it out I discovered it didn't work in Chrome or Firefox, so I fixed that up, and on his request made the game playable by the cursor keys and made a few dsmall improvements including getting rid of alert boxes between lives and added in shiny new divs!
+I think the div tag and Netscape's layer tag issue was in full swing when I first wrote the game.
+I also added slightly better ghost images (which I blatantly but respectfully stole of some web site somewhere..)

 2016 updates